v-paalex/OfficeDocs-o365seccomp/SecurityCompliance/attack-simulator.md

 ## Password-spray attack

-A password spray attack against an organization is typically used after a bad actor has successfully enumerated a list of valid users from the tenant, utilizing their knowledge of common passwords used.
-It is utilized widely as it is a cheap attack to run, and harder to detect than brute force approaches.
+A password spray attack against an organization is typically used after a bad actor has successfully acquired a list of valid users from the tenant.
+The bad actor knows about common passwords that people use.
+This is a widely used attack, as it is a cheap attack to run, and harder to detect than brute force approaches.

 This attack focuses on letting you specify a common password against a large target base of users.